wiloon/blog/content/post/archive-0/2011-12-16-switch-to-r1c1-reference-style-in-excel-2010.md

 **Answer:

 ** In Excel 2010, you would go to Formula section of the Excel Options dialog box.
-Go to File->Options, click on “Formula” on the left side.
-On the right side, under “Working with Formulas” section, you will find the checkbox for switching to R1C1 reference style.
+Go to File->Options, click on "Formula" on the left side.
+On the right side, under "Working with Formulas" section, you will find the checkbox for switching to R1C1 reference style.